 My research interests include agricultural and resource economics, labor economics, demographic economics, and economic history.
-I have been working on research related to inter-generational occupation choices, migration, farm succession, and rural mortality in the U.S. agricultural sector.
+I have focused my research on inter-generational occupation choices, farm succession, rural migration, and rural mortality in the US.

-The Dust Bowl and Occupational Persistence in US Agriculture (Job Market Paper)
+The Dust Bowl and Occupational Persistence in US Agriculture (Link to Job Market Paper)

-In the 1930s, the United States experienced an environmental catastrophe caused by devastating dust storms and drought, known as the Dust Bowl.
-This paper investigates if this environmental shock may have affected occupational persistence—whether children follow in their parents’ footsteps by choosing the same occupation—when it comes to agriculture.
-The results show that children of farmers originally living in high-erosion counties decreased the occupational persistence rate by 2% after the Dust Bowl compared to those originally in low-erosion counties.
-Furthermore, those who moved away were more likely to work off-farm.
-This study identifies a part of the structural transformation of the labor force in the mid-20th century United States, plausibly caused by the Dust Bowl.
+In the 1930s, the United States experienced an environmental catastrophe caused by dust storms and drought, known as the Dust Bowl.
+This paper investigates whether this environmental shock affected occupational persistence—whether children follow in their parents’ footsteps by choosing the same occupation—when it comes to agriculture.
+I find that occupational persistence rates decreased by 2% after the Dust Bowl in high-erosion counties compared to low-erosion counties.
+Children of farmers were 15% less likely to become self-employed farmers and 10% more likely to work as paid farm workers.
+Furthermore, children who migrated out from Dust Bowl-affected areas were more likely to work off-farm.
+This study identifies that the structural transformation the US economy underwent over the course of the 20th century may have been helped by the Dust Bowl.

-Compulsory Education and Occupational Persistence in US Agriculture (Job Market Paper)
+Compulsory Education and Occupational Persistence: Evidence from US Agriculture (Link to Job Market Paper)